Employment for International Students in J-1 Visa Classification

 Whatever type of employment you are considering, you must first obtain approval in writing from your J-1 Responsible Officer, who represents your J-1 sponsor and issues your Forms DS-2019.
 Before approval, your J-1 Responsible Officer is obligated by regulation to evaluate the proposed employment in the context of your program and your personal circumstances, and then decide whether it would be appropriate or not.

-- are in good academic standing at the school that your J-1 sponsor has authorized you to attend, and
+- are in good academic standing at the school that your J-1 sponsor has authorized you to attend

-Limitations.
-If authorized, you may work a total of 20 hours per week while school is in session.
-You may work full-time during official school breaks and vacation periods, including summer vacations, provided you are eligible and intend to register for the next school term.
+Limitations: If authorized, you may work a total of 20 hours per week while school is in session.
+You may work up to 40 hours per week during official school breaks and vacation periods, including summer vacations, provided you are eligible and intend to register for the next school term.
 The 20-hour-per-week work limit while school is in session applies to and includes all types of "Student Employment."
 A 20-hour-per-week graduate assistantship, for example, would exhaust your academic-year on-campus and off-campus work eligibility.

 First you should talk to your J-1 Responsible Officer about why you want or need to work, whether it is advisable, and what type of job would suit you best.
 If you have unforeseen need, your J-1 Responsible Officer will request a letter from you explaining the circumstances.
 If your J-1 Responsible Officer agrees that it would be appropriate for you to work, the next step is to obtain a job offer from your employer.
 You must obtain written permission from your J-1 Responsible Officer before beginning any employment.

 Authorization to Work

 A Social Security Number: To put you on the payroll, your employer will need your Social Security Number.
 If you do not have one, you must submit an application to the Social Security Administration.